 Deep tissue therapy entails the application of firm pressure and slow strokes to reach deeper layers of muscle and fascia.
 This increases blood flow and reduces inflammation, which may also promote faster healing.
-It is frequently used to treat chronic aches and pain, as well as contracted areas like stiff necks, upper back and lower back pain, leg muscle tightness, and sore shoulders.
+It is frequently used fro chronic aches and pain, as well as contracted areas like stiff necks, upper back and lower back pain, leg muscle tightness, and sore shoulders.

 Deep Tissue Massage Benefits More Than You Think

 Beyond merely physical, deep tissue massage benefits penetrate further into the psyche, with psychological benefits to boot.
-While most massage techniques focus on promoting relaxation, our deep tissue therapy is aimed at treating muscle pain, thus improving range of motion and alleviating the stress that often accompanies these symptoms.
+While most massage techniques focus on promoting relaxation, our deep tissue therapy is aimed at treating muscle pain, thus improving the range of motion and alleviating the stress that often accompanies these symptoms.

 The resultant effects of this therapeutic massage include: